wso2/docs-choreo-dev/en/docs/insights/derive-insights.md

 | **By Category** | The **Category** field is displayed when you click **Category** in the upper right corner of the page.
 In this field, you can select one or all of the following error categories:<br/>**Authentication**: Any kind of authentication error falls into this category including expired/missing/invalid credentials.<br/>**Target Connectivity**: Any kind of back-end error falls into this category including connection time-outs/other back-end errors (for example, 4xx and 5xx status codes).<br/>**Throttling**: Any kind of rate-limiting error falls into this category including application throttling/subscription throttling.<br/>**Other**: All other errors fall into this category including mediation errors/resource not found errors. |
 | **By Status Code** | The **Status Code** field is displayed when you click **Status Code** in the upper right corner of the page.
 In this field, you can select all or any available HTTP status code category (4xx, 5xx, etc.).
 These status codes represent the response status of the API Gateway. |

-#### Category mode
+#### Viewing errors by category

-The following widgets are available for monitoring errors when you have selected the category mode via the toggle switch in the upper-right corner of the page.
+The following widgets are available for monitoring errors when you have selected **Category** in the upper-right corner of the page.

-- **Errors by Category** (graph)

-    This graph shows the error by category over time for the selected period.
+- This graph shows the error by category over time for the selected period.
 Apply the required filters as explained above to select the APIs and the error categories to which this content applies.
 When you select multiple APIs, the error count is grouped by category.

     ![Errors by category graph](../assets/img/insights/error-category-graph.png){.cInlineImage-full}

-- **Errors by Category** (table)

-    This table provides further information about the errors such as application details and the error reason.
+- This table provides further information about the errors such as application details and the error reason.
 For some authentication errors, the application name is not available.
 You can use this table to get more concrete information about the errors related to your APIs and then start the problem identification.

     ![Errors by category table](../assets/img/insights/error-category-table.png){.cInlineImage-full}

-#### Status code mode
+#### Viewing errors by status code

-The following widgets are available for monitoring errors when you selecte the **Status Code** in the upper-right corner of the page.
+The following widgets are available for monitoring errors when you selected **Status Code** in the upper-right corner of the page.

 - **Errors by Status Code**